RillingDev/rilling.dev/source/_posts/creating-oscillators-with-javascript.md

 ## General Concepts

-Fully understand the Web Audio API requires some basic knowledge on how digital audio works.
+The following concepts are fundamental to understanding the Web Audio API:

+Audio node
--   Audio node: A [node](<https://en.wikipedia.org/wiki/Node_(computer_science)>) that has an audio signal as its in- and/or output.
+: A [node](<https://en.wikipedia.org/wiki/Node_(computer_science)>) that has an audio signal as its in- and/or output.
 There are sound-producing nodes, as well as nodes that process and modify sounds.

+Oscillators
--   Oscillators: In this context, this refers to an [electronic audio oscillator](https://en.wikipedia.org/wiki/Electronic_oscillator).
+: In this context, this refers to an [electronic audio oscillator](https://en.wikipedia.org/wiki/Electronic_oscillator).
 It creates a basic audio signal and is thus a sound-producing audio node.

+Audio routing graph
--   Audio routing graph: A [graph](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) of audio nodes that routes the audio signal through them.
+: A [graph](<https://en.wikipedia.org/wiki/Graph_(abstract_data_type)>) of audio nodes that routes the audio signal through them.
 In simple cases, it can act like a "pipeline" where the audio signal from a sound-producing node travels through some other nodes until it reaches the audio output.

 ## Initializing the Web Audio API